Yandex Cloud

 • Maximum wait time.
 The values may range from 1 to 60 seconds.
 The default value is 1 second.

-The trigger groups messages for a period not exceeding the specified wait time and sends them to WebSocket connections.
+The trigger groups messages within the specified wait time period and sends them to WebSocket connections.
 The number of messages cannot exceed the specified batch size.

 8. Under API gateway settings: